Mechanics#

 PointLoad(field, points[, values, apply_on, ...])

-A point load with methods for the assembly of sparse vectors/matrices.
+A point load with methods for the assembly of sparse vectors/matrices, applied on the n-th field.

 MultiPointConstraint(field, points, centerpoint)